DigitalRodri/.Net_8_DDD/README.md

 Contains:
 * Basic CRUD operations using Entity Framework Core V8 with SQLServer
+  *   Connection with Azure SQLServer available in *azure* branch
 * Dependency injection
 * Entity-Dto mapping using Automapper
 * Language handling using Resources file